 Using a ladle, carefully skim off a few tablespoons of fat from the strained stock and add it to the Dutch oven (it's okay if a little stock gets in as well).
 Heat over high heat, swirling and stirring until the watery stock completely evaporates and starts to form a browned layer in the bottom of the pan.
 (It will spatter a bit.
 The more you stir, the less it will spatter.)
 As soon as the chicken fat starts to smoke, pour in the contents of the blender all at once and cook, stirring, for about 15 seconds (it will spatter a lot—wear an apron!).
 Immediately pour in strained chicken stock and fat and stir to combine.
 Bring to a bare simmer, stir in hominy, season to taste with salt, and keep warm.

-To Serve: Ladle the hot soup into bowls and garnish with diced avocado and radish, sliced chilies, chopped cilantro, and chopped white onion.
+To Serve: Ladle the hot soup into bowls and garnish with diced avocado and radish, sliced chiles, chopped cilantro, and chopped white onion.
 Serve immediately.

 You can use dried hominy in place of canned.
 Soak dried hominy in water overnight.
-Drain and cook in fresh water at a gentle simmer until tender, about 1 1/2 hours.
+Drain and cook in fresh water at a gentle simmer until tender, about one and a half hours.
 Drain and use as directed.